Dreams of Launching Business Websites Crumble

 For the sake of analogy, initially, you may have envisioned you could simply let people taste the wonderful cookies you bake.
 They would be so delighted, the cash register should start overflowing.
 After all, everyone loves cookies, right?

 It doesn’t matter whether your website is an adjunct to a brick-and-mortar store or the sole source of income.
 The new regulation, metaphorically speaking, requires you to disclose what will be done with the DNA left on the napkins used by customers before they take a bite.
 You need to hand them a napkin that indicates the origin of the chocolate chips and nuts.
 Calorie counts and nutritional benefits, of course, are written on another napkin.
 Now document acceptance of all the napkins for every customer.

 If that is not taxing enough, the U.S. Supreme Court South Dakota v.
 Wayfair ruling opens the opportunity for states to charge interstate sales tax.
-As legislation rolls out, likely it will be threshold-activated.
+As legislation rolls out, likely it will be mostly threshold-activated, at least initially.
 Returning to our analogy, imagine charging a different tax to each customer based upon the state in which they were born and how many bakery goods purchased.
 This requires sophisticated software to track location-based online sales.
-Fortunately, TaxJar is ahead of the game but you will likely still require assistance from an accountant.
+Fortunately, TaxJar is ahead of the game but very likely you will still require assistance from an accountant.